 Using NDSCR data alone, with ONS estimates of live births in England (13) as the denominator.
 The main analysis considered only where the birth outcome was 'live birth'.
 An alternative analysis that included records with unknown birth outcomes is presented in Appendix 3 (Supplementary Material).

-Using HES data alone, with numbers of HES records as denominator.
+Using HES data alone.
 The main analysis considered the proportion of the HES birth cohort to have a Down's syndrome diagnosis code recorded at any time.
-An alternative analysis that considered the proportion of all HESIDs with dates of birth within the cohort window, ever to have a Down's syndrome diagnosis code recorded, is presented in Appendix 3 (Supplementary Material).
+This analysis includes only children born in NHS hospitals in England, in both numerator and denominator.
+Appendix 3 (Supplementary Material) presents an alternative analysis of the proportion of all HESIDs with dates of birth within the cohort window (i.e. without requiring an identified birth episode), ever to have a Down's syndrome diagnosis code recorded.
+That analysis includes children born outside hospital but also outside England, in both the numerator and denominator.

-Using linked data and capture-recapture analysis to estimate the total number of incident live birth cases, with ONS estimates of live births in England (13) as the denominator.
+Using linked data and capture-recapture analysis to estimate the total number of incident live birth cases, with ONS estimates of live births in England (13) as the denominator (this analysis therefore includes children born in and outside hospital, in England, in both the numerator and denominator).

 Prevalence estimation using linked data depends critically on the accuracy of linkage.
 If nNDSCR is the number of live birth diagnoses registered in NDSCR and nHES is the number of people with Q90 diagnosis codes in the HES birth cohort, then the total number of incident cases, n, can be divided into four key subgroups (Figure 2).
 Missed links between NDSCR and HES could result in somebody whose diagnosis is recorded in both sources being counted twice; once in n10 and once in n01.
 False links could result in two people from n10 and n01 being counted once (in n11).
 Capture-recapture analysis of the number of unrecorded cases (n00) relies on accurate estimation of the other subgroups.
 (16) We therefore assigned estimates and plausible limits for both missed links and false links, varying the assigned rates of false links with the level of evidence supporting each link (Table S2, Appendix 2, Supplementary Material).
 Lastly, we also allowed for the possibility of false positives diagnostic codes to have been recorded in HES.
 Further details about the approach to quantitative bias analysis (17-19) and capture-recapture analysis are provided in Appendix 2 (Supplementary Material).